 We’re having a problem downloading messages.
 Make sure you have a connection and your account info is correct, and then try again, Error code 0x80072746.

 Typically, a user encounters this error in the Windows Mail app when trying to sync the application to view new e-mails.
-Few users have come across this issue when using a VPN connection from Outlook (or similar email client) to Windows Mail.
+Few users have come across this issue when using a VPN connection with Outlook or Windows Mail app.
 If the problem occurs explicitly on a VPN connection, it’s most likely because:

 - The server machine certificate binding to HTTPS is not done on the VPN server